Iran's Rouhani stands by moderate ally Zarif after surprise resignation

-DUBAI/GENEVA (Reuters) - President Hassan Rouhani stood behind one of his highest profile allies in Iran’s moderate faction on Tuesday, holding back from accepting the resignation Foreign Minister Mohammad Javad Zarif, which an ally blamed on criticism of the 2015 nuclear deal.
+DUBAI/GENEVA (Reuters) - President Hassan Rouhani stood behind one of his highest profile allies in Iran’s moderate faction on Tuesday, holding back from accepting the resignation of Foreign Minister Mohammad Javad Zarif, which an ally blamed on criticism of the 2015 nuclear deal.

-Zarif - the U.S.-educated veteran diplomat who served as the architect of the pact which curbed Iran’s nuclear program in exchange for sanctions relief - gave no reason for his decision to quit when he announced it on Instagram on Monday.
+Zarif - a U.S.-educated veteran diplomat who served as the architect of the pact which curbed Iran’s nuclear program in exchange for sanctions relief - gave no reason for his decision to quit when he announced it on Instagram on Monday.

 But the announcement thrust the schism between Iran’s hardliners and moderates into the open, effectively challenging Supreme Leader Ayatollah Ali Khamenei to pick a side.